 Ferguson became the 1st Laird of Pitfour when he purchased the estate in 1700 and held the title until his death in 1734.[7]
 The lands purchased by Ferguson in 1700 were earlier recorded in a charter granted by Charles II in 1667 as encompassing “the lands and Barony of Toux and Pitfour in the Parish of Old Deer and Sheriffdom of Aberdeen including the towns and lands of Mintlaw, Longmuir, Dumpston in the Parish of Longside, and County of Aberdeen.”
 There were several other lands individually listed, including “the Barony of Aden with the Tower, Fortaliss, Mains and Manor Place therof and pertinents of the same called Fortry, Rora Mill thereof, Croft Brewerie, Inverquhomrie and Yockieshill.”[10]
 The estate cost him in the region of 10,000 pound Scots, the equivalent of around £835, as the 18th-century rate of exchange was considered as twelve pound Scots to £1 sterling.[4][11]

-Over the years, Ferguson continued to add to the estate’s portfolio and purchased land in Longside, Bruxie, New Deer and Old Deer.
-By this time the estate covered over 20,000 acres.
+Over the years, Ferguson continued to add to the estate’s portfolio and purchased land in Longside, Bruxie, New Deer and Old Deer; by this time the estate covered more than 20,000 acres (8,094 ha).
 He also secured other land at Old Deer and Aden on behalf of his nephew to add to the Kinmundy estate.[12]

 In his architectural guide to Banff and Buchan, Charles McKean describes the estate as the “Blenheim of Buchan” and “the Blenheim of Northern Scotland”.[13][14]
 The estate was further expanded and developed by Ferguson’s son, Lord Pitfour and grandson the third Laird before being decimated by the extravagance of successive generations.[12]